CJ416/SpeeFeaRe/README.md

 While discretization (Quantization) fits the Cross-Entropy Loss of LLMs, it inevitably leads to **information loss** (especially in prosody and emotion).
 Consequently, continuous features are regaining attention.

-> **💡 Deep Dive: Challenges of Continuous Feature Modeling in AR** Continuous features (like Mel-spectrograms or Latent vectors) are typically used in Non-AR or Diffusion (DiT) architectures.
+**💡 Deep Dive: Challenges of Continuous Feature Modeling in AR** Continuous features (like Mel-spectrograms or Latent vectors) are typically used in Non-AR or Diffusion (DiT) architectures.
 Modeling them directly in Autoregressive (AR) architectures faces significant challenges:

->
-> 1. **Error Accumulation**: In AR generation, $x_t$ depends on $x_{t-1}$.
+**Error Accumulation**: In AR generation, $x_t$ depends on $x_{t-1}$.
 Discrete tokens can "reset" errors via codebook lookup, whereas minute prediction errors in continuous features amplify exponentially over sequence length, leading to generation collapse.

-> 2. **Variance Collapse / Over-smoothing**: Traditional regression losses (like MSE) tend to predict the mean of the distribution.
+**Variance Collapse / Over-smoothing**: Traditional regression losses (like MSE) tend to predict the mean of the distribution.
 Due to the high variance of speech data, models tend to output "averaged," smooth trajectories, resulting in muffled speech lacking detail and high-frequency information.

-> 3. **Difficulty in Density Estimation**: The discrete space is finite (Softmax), while the continuous space is infinite.
+**Difficulty in Density Estimation**: The discrete space is finite (Softmax), while the continuous space is infinite.
 Accurately modeling complex multi-modal distributions in an AR framework is notoriously difficult.

+:rocket: On going

 #### 4. Next-Gen Frontiers: Continuous Autoregressive Modeling